POSEidon: Face-from-Depth for Driver Pose Estimation: Pose Estimation from depth

 \subsection{Head Localization Network}

 In this step we design a network to perform head localization, relying on the main assumption that a single person is in the foreground.
 The desired network outputs are the image coordinates $(x_H,y_H)$ of the head center, or rather, the average position of all head points in the frame \cite{shotton2013}.
 Details on the deep architecture adopted are reported in Figure \ref{fig:networklocalization}.
 A limited depth and small sized filters have been chosen to meet real time constraint while keeping satisfactory performance.
 For the same reason, input images are firstly resized to $160 \times 132$ pixels.
-2D max pooling is run after each of the first four convolutional layers, while a dropout regularization ($\sigma=0.5$) is exploited in fully connected layers.
-The hyperbolic tangent activation function is adopted, in order to map continuous output values to a predefined range $[-\infty, +\infty] \rightarrow [-1, +1]$.
-The network has been trained by Stochastic Gradient Descent (SGD) \cite{krizhevsky2012}, with minibatch of size 32 and the $L_2$ loss function.\\ Given the head position $(x_H,y_H)$ in the frame, a dynamic size algorithm provides the head bounding box with barycenter $(x_H, y_H)$ and width $w_H$ and height $h_H$, around which the frames are cropped:
+A max-pooling layer is run after each of the first four convolutional layers, while a dropout regularization ($\sigma=0.5$) is exploited in fully connected layers.
+The hyperbolic tangent activation (\textit{tanh}) function is adopted, in order to map continuous output values to a predefined range $[-\infty, +\infty] \rightarrow [-1, +1]$.
+The network has been trained by \textit{Stochastic Gradient Descent} (SGD) \cite{krizhevsky2012} and the $L_2$ loss function.\\ Given the head position $(x_H,y_H)$ in the frame, a dynamic size algorithm provides the head bounding box with barycenter $(x_H, y_H)$ and width $w_H$ and height $h_H$, around which the frames are cropped:

 where $f_x, f_y$ are the horizontal and the vertical focal lengths in pixels of the acquisition device, respectively. $R_x, R_y$ are the average width and height of a face (for head pose task $R_x=R_y=320$) and $D$ is the distance between the head center and the acquisition device, computed averaging the depth values around the head center. \\ Some examples of the bounding boxes estimated by the network are superimposed in Figure \ref{fig:final demo}.